 Reporting of results - All full participants are expected to return results promptly within the specified reporting period.
 Those under the remit of the NQAAP are expected to return 100% of results within the relevant cumulative performance scoring period.
-Where a laboratory is unable to return a set of results, an explanation must be provided.
+Where a laboratory is unable to return a set of results, an explanation should be provided.

 Subcontractors - The scheme makes use of subcontractors for various aspects of running the scheme (e.g. sample procurement, website hosting).
 As far as is practicable we ensure that these providers adhere to the same standards as ourselves.
+If participants encounter any issues regarding a subcontractor, please email repscience@uknegas.org.uk.